Mr-SuSeL/CurrencyConverter/README.md

 # CurrencyConverter
-App to convert chosen currency to PLN for studies
+App to convert chosen currency to PLN.
+App for studies

 ## Demo